Mar-vazquez/Sparse-Partially-Linear-NAM/README.md

   * NAM_regression: script to fit the NAM model for all the scenarios from the different sample sizes.
   * simulations_reg_R: R script to fit the Lasso, Gamsel and Relgam models to the simulated regression datasets.
   * subplot_reg: script to plot the results of the regression simulation study.
 It will create for each sample size two plots (one for the wrong structure proportion and the other one for the MSE).
+  * plot_feat_regression: script to plot the shape function of each one of the explanatory features in some simulated regression datasets.

 ### Simulations survival